Does a New York Notary have Liability?

 Nature of Notary Liability

-Notary liability refers to the legal responsibility that a notary public holds for errors, omissions, or misconduct in the performance of their duties.
-When a notary makes a mistake or engages in wrongful conduct, they can be held accountable through civil lawsuits or other legal actions.
-The nature of this liability can vary depending on the jurisdiction and specific circumstances of the case.
+Notary liability is the term describing the legal responsibilities of a notary public.
+A notary is responsible for any mistakes, omissions, or misconduct occurring in the performance of their duties.
+When a notary commits an error or acts in bad faith, they can be sued and held responsible through civil charges or other legal consequences.
+The nature of this liability varies in the jurisdictions and circumstances; due circumstances of the case.

-Let’s say you notarized a document without the signer present.
-Or, you fail to verify the identity of the signer.
-You could also make yourself liable because you failed to execute proper notarial procedures.
-Another area that puts you in the cross-hairs is: You know that a document contains a false statement.
-Yet, you continue to notarize the instrument anyway.
-Understand that official misconduct carriers both civil and criminal liability.
+For example, you notarized a document without the signer present.
+Or, you don’t check the identity of the signer.
+You could also make yourself exposed because you did not perform proper notarial acts.
+Another point that puts you in the cross-hairs is: You know that a document contains a false statement.
+However, you nonetheless you go ahead and notarize the instrument anyway.
+Realize that it is officially misconduct.
+It could be a matter of criminal or civil liability.
 You may want to read our article on Notary Discipline.

-So what if a notary makes a simple mistake?
-You may be liable for any damages your mistake causes.
-If you notarize a high volume of documents, it is wise to get Errors and Omissions Insurance.
-We will address this insurance in our next blog.
+So, what if a notary makes a minor mistake?
+You may be responsible for any damages your mistake brings.
+If you notarize a high volume of documents, getting Errors and Omissions Insurance is prudent.
+We will address this insurance in an upcoming blog.

 Common Grounds for Liability